agent306/nfc_io/README.md

 A new flutter plugin to help developers looking to use internal hardware inside Android devices (For now, iOS coming soon) for reading NFC tags.

-The system activate a pooling reading session that keeps scanning tags until it is manually turned off.
+It starts a reading session that keeps scanning tags until it is manually turned off.
 You can trigger the stop event manually using a dedicated function.

 ## Installation